eBay Fee Calculator for the UK

 - If you are a business seller, our calculator will only add a VAT on top of your promoted listing ad rate if you specify to do so via the "VAT on Fees" field.

 Other Miscellaneous Fees

-- For details about other miscellaneous ebay selling fees, such as optional listing upgrade fees and classified ad fees, please check on ebay's website.
+- For details about other miscellaneous selling fees, such as ones for optional listing upgrades and ones for classified ads, please check on ebay's website.

 Notes about VAT in the UK